carpentries/equity-and-inclusion/resources/operational-definitions.md

 **Diversity**
 *Individual differences* (e.g. personality, language, learning styles and life experiences) and group-social differences (e.g. race, ethnicity, class, gender, gender identity, sexual orientation, sexual identity, country of origin and ability status, as well as cultural, political, religious or other affiliations) *that can be engaged in the service of learning.*

-**Equity (Learner)**
+**Equity**
-The creation of opportunities for equal access to and participation in educational programs that are capable of closing the achievement gaps in learner success and completion.
+The creation of opportunities for equal access to and participation in programs that are capable of closing participation gaps in our community.

-**Equity (Volunteer/Community Member)**
-The creation of opportunities for volunteers/community members to have equal access to professional growth opportunities and resource networks that are capable of closing demographic disparities in leadership roles and other spheres of institutional involvement.

 **Inclusion**
 The active, intentional, and ongoing engagement of diverse people and communities that increases awareness, content knowledge, and empathic understanding of the ways we interact within (and change) our community.